mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 #### Collecting tags

-Now, let's think about collecting our tags.
-The general steps we want to take are
+Let's outline the process of collecting our tags.
+The general steps we want to take are:

 1. Filter words that match our tagging pattern
 2. Remove any punctuation, in case the last work in the sentence is tag - as